OFSAA cross country

 The OFSAA Cross Country Championships are the Ontario high school cross country championships, held annually in varying locations around Ontario, usually on the first Saturday of November.
 Approximately 1600 runners compete in six races, making it the largest OFSAA meet of any sport.

 Due to the COVID-19 pandemic, OFSAA announced that all fall and winter championships would be cancelled meaning that the 2020 cross country championships was not held.

 Participation

 Athletes may qualify to compete in the championships as a team or individually.
-Each of the nineteen Regional Associations under the OFSAA umbrella host their own qualifying event to select participants for the provincial championships.
+Each of the eighteen Regional Associations under the OFSAA umbrella host their own qualifying event to select participants for the provincial championships.
 The top two teams and top five (as of 2022) individuals (excluding runners already qualifying as members of a team) in each age and gender classification from eighteen of the Regional Associations qualify for OFSAA.
+The host association is able to send a second set of qualifiers (2 more teams and 5 more individuals per event) to the OFSAA championship.
 Each qualifying team may enter five runners into the competition.
-This qualification structure results in a maximum of 270 competitors in each event of the championships.
+This qualification structure results in a maximum of 285 competitors in each event of the championships.

 Event classification

-The OFSAA championships consist of six separate races, one for males and one for females in each of three age categories:
+The OFSAA championships consist of seven separate races, one for males and one for females in each of three age categories, plus one race for the para athletes which gets divided into separate results for the type of disability and gender.: